paigeharris/profile-games/README.md

 #### Hector Guevara https://github.com/hectorlito

 ### Future Goals
-- More Games
+- More games
 - More options for profile customization
-- Being able to view profiles specifically instead of a list View
+- Being able to view profiles when clicking on a player in the "all players" view
-- client awareness depending on the screen size proportions and how that affects other gamers
+- Client awareness depending on the screen size proportions and how that affects other gamers